What is Acwa?

 Proparco

-Proparco, a subsidiary of the French Development Agency, focuses on financing and supporting businesses across various regions, aiming to enhance the contribution of private actors to achieving Sustainable Development Goals through loans, investments, and technical assistance.
+Proparco is a subsidiary of the French Development Agency that focuses on financing and supporting businesses to achieve Sustainable Development Goals through loans and technical assistance.

 DEG

-DEG is a German investment company that provides financing, advice, and support to private companies operating in developing and emerging countries, contributing to sustainable economic development.
+DEG is a German investment company that provides financing, advice, and support to private enterprises operating within developing and emerging markets.

 What's next for Acwa?